 You are responsible for the following:

 Your document must clearly state your objectives and conclusions, and present your results in a lucid and succinct manner.
 It must have a professional appearance and be user-friendly.
-If the thesis involves human subjects, animal care, radiation, recombinant DNA, legend drugs and/or hazardous materials/wastes, it must have received clearance from the respective authorities (i.e., PSU’s Institutional Review Board, PSU’s Institutional Animal Care and Use Committee, or PSU’s Chemical Hygiene Officer) PRIOR TO initiating the research project and submitting it to Lamson or the thesis will not be accepted.
+If the thesis involves human subjects, animal care, radiation, recombinant DNA, legend drugs and/or hazardous materials/wastes, it must have received clearance from the respective authorities (i.e., PSU’s Institutional Review Board, PSU’s Institutional Animal Care and Use Committee, or PSU’s Chemical Hygiene Officer) PRIOR TO initiating the research project, or the thesis will not be accepted.
+This must happen prior to submitting your thesis to Lamson Library.

 You should assume that any material from other sources that you use in your thesis, including text, pictures, musical compositions, graphs, charts, cartoons, and so forth, is copyrighted.
 You must obtain written permission from the copyright owner to use it.
 To obtain written permission, send the copyright owner a concise letter specifying your intended use and allow ample time for a response.
 If you get no response or if you are denied permission, you must remove the copyrighted material from your document.
 A student should send out copyright permission requests at least four months before his or her defense date.